Robert Baden-Powell, 1st Baron Baden-Powell: After Mafeking

-Scouting movement
+Scout Movement

 On his return from Africa in 1903, Baden-Powell found that his military training manual, Aids to Scouting, had become a best-seller, and was being used by teachers and youth organisations, including Charlotte Mason's House of Education.
-Following his involvement in the Boys' Brigade as a Brigade Vice-president and Officer in charge of its scouting section, with encouragement from his friend, William Alexander Smith, Baden-Powell decided to re-write Aids to Scouting to suit a youth readership.
-In August 1907 he held a camp on Brownsea Island to test out his ideas.
+Following his involvement in the Boys' Brigade as a Brigade vice-president and officer in charge of its scouting section, with encouragement from Sir William Alexander Smith, Baden-Powell decided to re-write Aids to Scouting to suit a youth readership.
+In August 1907, he held a camp on Brownsea Island to test out his ideas.
 About twenty boys attended: eight from local Boys' Brigade companies, and about twelve public school boys, mostly sons of his friends.

-Baden-Powell was also influenced by Ernest Thompson Seton, who founded the Woodcraft Indians.
+Baden-Powell was influenced by Ernest Thompson Seton, who founded the Woodcraft Indians.
 Seton gave Baden-Powell a copy of his book The Birch Bark Roll of the Woodcraft Indians and they met in 1906.
-The first book on the Scout Movement, Baden-Powell's Scouting for Boys was published in six instalments in 1908, and has sold approximately 150 million copies as the fourth best-selling book of the 20th century.
+Baden-Powell's Scouting for Boys was published in six installments in 1908 and has sold approximately 150 million copies as the fourth best-selling book of the 20th century.

-Boys and girls spontaneously formed Scout troops and the Scouting Movement started spontaneously, first as a national, and soon an international phenomenon.
-A rally of Scouts was held at Crystal Palace in London in 1909, at which Baden-Powell met some of the first Girl Scouts.
-The Girl Guides were subsequently formed in 1910 under the auspices of Baden-Powell's sister, Agnes Baden-Powell.
+Boys, as well as girls, spontaneously formed Scout troops.
+The Scout Movement had started by itself, first as a national, and soon an international phenomenon.
+A rally of Scouts was held at Crystal Palace in London in 1909, at which Baden-Powell met some of the first Girl Scouts of whom 6,000 had already been registered as Scouts.
+In 1910, Baden-Powell and his sister, Agnes Baden-Powell, formed The Girl Guides Association.
 In 1912, Baden-Powell started a world tour with a voyage to the Caribbean.
-Another passenger was Juliette Gordon Low, an American who had been running a Guide Company in Scotland, and was returning to the U.S.A.
+Another passenger was Juliette Gordon Low, an American who had been running a Guide Company in Scotland and was returning to the U.S.A.
 Baden-Powell encouraged her to found the Girl Scouts of the USA.

 In 1929, during the 3rd World Scout Jamboree, he received as a present a new 20-horsepower Rolls-Royce car (chassis number GVO-40, registration OU 2938) and an Eccles Caravan.
 This combination well served the Baden-Powells in their further travels around Europe.
 The caravan was nicknamed Eccles and is now on display at Gilwell Park.
 The car, nicknamed Jam Roll, was sold after his death by Olave Baden-Powell in 1945.
-Jam Roll and Eccles were reunited at Gilwell for the 21st World Scout Jamboree in 2007.
-It has been purchased on behalf of Scouting and is owned by a charity, B–P Jam Roll Ltd. Funds are being raised to repay the loan that was used to purchase the car.

-Baden-Powell also had a positive impact on improvements in youth education.
-Under his dedicated command the world Scouting Movement grew.
-By 1922 there were more than a million Scouts in 32 countries; by 1939 the number of Scouts was in excess of 3.3 million.
+Jam Roll and Eccles were reunited at Gilwell for the 21st World Scout Jamboree in 2007 and it has been purchased by a charity, B–P Jam Roll Ltd. Funds are being raised to repay the loan that was used to purchase the car.
+Baden-Powell also had impacts on youth education.
+By 1922, there were more than a million Scouts in 32 countries; by 1939, the number of Scouts was over 3.3 million.